Lallassu/doit/README.md

 ## Usage & Requirements
 * In order to send email reminders you need to use a mailserver.
 I use postfix locally.
 * You need to run DoIt with TLS if you want to be able to use phone app.
-* First access will allow for admin creation!
+* First site access will allow for admin creation!

 Create a tarball with binary and distribution build.
 ```